Becky Hammon

 Rebecca Lynn Hammon (born March 11, 1977) is an American-Russian professional basketball coach and former player who is the head coach of the Las Vegas Aces of the Women's National Basketball Association (WNBA).
-She is considered among the most influential figures in basketball, as a pioneer for female coaches in the National Basketball Association (NBA) and one of the greatest players and coaches in WNBA history.
+She is considered one of the greatest players and coaches in WNBA history, and a pioneer for female coaches in the National Basketball Association (NBA).

 Hammon played college basketball for the Colorado State Rams, where she was a three-time All-American and left as the program's all-time leader in points and assists.
 Despite being undrafted, she played 16 seasons in the WNBA, with the New York Liberty and the San Antonio Silver Stars.
 She was one of the league's premier ball-handlers and passers, earning six WNBA All-Star and four All-WNBA selections.
 A naturalized Russian citizen, Hammon played for the Russian national team, with whom she won a bronze medal at the 2008 Summer Olympics.
 She was inducted into the Basketball Hall of Fame for her playing career in 2023.

 Hammon was hired by the San Antonio Spurs of the NBA in 2014, becoming the first female full-time assistant coach in a major American sports league.
 During her tenure with the Spurs, she became the first woman to serve as a head coach in the NBA Summer League or as an acting head coach during an NBA game.
 Hammon left the Spurs in 2021 to become the head coach of the Las Vegas Aces; she was the first WNBA coach to earn over $1 million per year.
 She transformed the Aces into a dynasty, winning three WNBA championships in her first four seasons and receiving the WNBA Coach of the Year award as a rookie head coach.

 Early life and education

 Hammon was born in Rapid City, South Dakota.
 Hammon learned to dribble a basketball at a very young age, playing Nerf ball with her older brother and father, and continued to hone her skills on her home court.
 She was raised as a devout Christian.

 Hammon played basketball at Stevens High School in her hometown of Rapid City, South Dakota.
 As a junior, she was named South Dakota Miss Basketball.
-As a senior, she was voted the South Dakota Player of the Year after averaging 26 points, 4 rebounds and 5 steals per game.
-She graduated in 1995, and also was voted female class athlete by her graduating class.
+As a senior, she was voted the South Dakota Player of the Year after averaging 26 points, 4 rebounds, and 5 steals per game.
+She graduated in 1995 and also was voted female class athlete by her graduating class.

 Despite the accolades, she drew little attention from college basketball recruiters, who considered her too small and too slow.
 She eventually grabbed the attention of a Colorado State assistant coach, and she committed to the Rams.